ys112/tp/docs/UserGuide.md

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar HRConnect.jar` command to run the application.
 A GUI similar to the below should appear in a few seconds.
    ![Ui](images/Ui.png)

 1. The side panel Filter allows users to choose the `Stage` they want the applicants to be in.
-Note that selecting Stage will overwrite other commands except Find.
-The Overview side panel gives users a quick overview on the count of number of applicants in each stage.
+Note that selecting Stage will overwrite all commands except Find.
+1. The Overview side panel gives users a quick overview on the count of number of applicants in each stage.
 The Person List showcases the applicants in HRConnect while the Role List showcases the roles of those applicants.
     Note how the app contains some sample data.<br>